albertocubeddu/extensionOS/README.md

 ### 0.0.6 (under development)

 ## 0.0.5

 - Vapi affilation link (help me maintain this extension, sign up with the link)
+- Vapi Enhancements: Prompts now support selecting a specific phone number to call.
+- Vapi Enhancements: Prompts can now include a custom initial message for the conversation.
--  Vapi custom prompt when functionality "Call External Number"
+- Vapi Enhancements: Now every prompt can be customised using the
+- UI: Section for specific configurations

 ##0.0.4